 In Vitro Fertilization is a process that involves taking eggs from a woman’s and combined with sperm in vitro.
 This fertilized egg is called an embryo.
 The embryos can then be stored frozen or transferred to the woman’s uterus.
 Depending on your situation, IVF may use your eggs and your partner’s sperm, your eggs and donor eggs and donor eggs, and donor eggs and donor embryos.
 Pearl Women’s Hospital provides quality IVF Treatment in Pune with a highly experienced women’s team who can physically manage the patient.

 Your doctor may also implant the embryos into a surrogate or pregnancy carrier.
 This is a woman carrying a child for you.
 The success rate of IVF varies.
-According to data, the live birth rate for women under 35 years of age receiving IVF is 41% to 43%.
+According to data from the American Pregnancy Association, the live birth rate for women under 35 years of age receiving IVF is 41% to 43%.
 For women over 40, this rate has dropped from 13% to 18%.

 IVF helps infertility patients who want to have children.
 IVF is expensive and invasive, so couples usually try other fertility treatments first.
 These may include taking fertility drugs or performing intrauterine insemination.
 During this process, the doctor transfers the sperm directly to the woman’s uterus.
 Infertility that may require in vitro fertilization includes:

 Unexplained infertility with sperm shape if parents are at risk of passing on a genetic disease to their offspring, they can also choose IVF.
 Medical laboratories can analyze genetic abnormalities in embryos.
 Then the doctor will only implant embryos without genetic defects.

 IVF is by no means the first step in infertility treatment unless the fallopian tubes are completely blocked.
 Instead, it is only used when other methods (such as fertility drugs, surgery, and artificial insemination) are ineffective.